Cucumber Clothing is a brand designed by women, for women.

-- Aside from our special fabrics, we source and manufacture entirely within the UK.
+- Aside from our special fabrics, we source entirely within the UK.
+All Cucumber Clothing is made within a 5 mile radius of our homes.
 That means less travel and transport, easily verifiable standards for factories and workers (we visit multiple times a month) as well as supporting our local and national economy.

 - We use minimal packaging.
 All our orders are sent out with minimal packaging, it still looks pretty, it’s all recyclable, there is just less of it.

 - We have taken plastic out of our chain.
 We have moved to 100% biodegradable and compostable bags to protect our collection when it is being transported from the factory to our warehouse.
 Adieu plastic bags!